RyzenGatto/Ai-HDL-MacroPad/README.md

 # Ai-HDL-MacroPad
-Application Specific Keyboard for the PRISM Lab at the University of Arizona
+Application Specific RP2040 based Keyboard for the PRISM Lab at the University of Arizona

 Below are 3D renders and schematics